 Course Leader MA Documentary Film

-The Screen School at London College of Communication is looking to recruit a Course Leader to lead and manage academic delivery, development and student learning experience of the MA Documentary Film
+The Screen School at London College of Communication is looking to recruit a Course Leader to lead and manage the academic delivery, development and student learning experience of the MA Documentary Film.

-The MA Documentary Film course resides within the Film and Television undergraduate and postgraduate programme portfolio that includes, BA (Hons) Film and Television, BA (Hons) Film Practice, BA (Hons) Live Events and Television Production, MA Film, MA Television, MA Screenwriting.
-In 2019, the programme introduces a BA (Hons) Film and Screen Studies and an (E) MBA for the Screen Industries.
+The MA Documentary Film course resides within the Film and Television programme portfolio that includes, BA (Hons) Film and Television, BA (Hons) Film Practice, BA (Hons) Television and Live Events Production, BA (Hons) Film and Screen Studies, MA Film, MA Television and MA Screenwriting.

 Why choose us?

 London College of Communication is a pioneering world leader in creative communications education.
 With the communications sector constantly evolving at a rapid speed, we work at the cutting edge of new thinking and developments to prepare our students for successful careers in the creative industries of the future.
 Our course provision reflects the breadth of these industries including: film, television, games, animation and sound; journalism, advertising, PR and publishing; photography; communications and media; graphic communication; spatial communication; design cultures; and interactive and visual communication.

 We are looking for an innovative practitioner/researcher with significant experience and knowledge of documentary filmmaking in both a professional and academic context.